chef/chef-web-docs/content/custom_resources.md

 - Ship directly in cookbooks
 - Leverage Chef Infra Client built-in resources and any additional custom Ruby code (if needed)
-- Behave the same as existing built-in resoures in your recipes
+- Behave the same as existing built-in resources in your recipes

 ## Syntax